Stabiae: Archaeology

-The archaeological remains at Stabiae were originally discovered in 1749 by Cavaliere Rocco de Alcubierre, an engineer working for king Charles VII of Naples.
-These ruins were partially excavated by Alcubierre with help from Karl Weber between 1749–1775.
+The archaeological remains at Stabiae were originally discovered in 1749 by Cavaliere Roque Joaquín de Alcubierre, an engineer working for King Charles VII of Naples.
+These ruins were partially excavated by Alcubierre with help from Karl Weber between 1749 and 1775.
 Weber was the first to make detailed architectural drawings and delivered them to the court of Naples.
 He proposed the systematic unearthing of the buildings and their display on site, in their context.
 In 1759 Weber partially identified and described part of the old city that extended over an area of about 45000 m2.
 The ruins that had been excavated, however, were reburied.

 A second excavation campaign until 1782 was assisted by the architect Franceso La Vega after Weber's death.
 He diligently collected all the preceding material to reconstruct the history of the excavations.
-He introduced new concepts for the first time about context, emphasising direct observation of ancient buildings in their landscape or in their historical and archaeological complex.
-In seven years at Stabiae La Vega resumed excavations in some villas already partially excavated, the Villa del Pastore, Villa Arianna and Second Complex and extended research to a large number of villae rusticae in the ager stabianus and made precise reports.
-However he could not persuade the court to keep excavated buildings exposed and avoid their backfilling, so excavation of Stabiae continued with the usual technique of digging and backfilling.
+He introduced new concepts for the first time about context, emphasizing direct observation of ancient buildings in their landscape or in their historical and archaeological context.
+In seven years at Stabiae La Vega resumed excavations in some villas built on the plateau of Varanium already partially excavated, the Villa del Pastore, Villa Arianna and Second Complex and extended research to a large number of villae rusticae in the ager stabianus and made precise reports.
+However he could not persuade the court to keep excavated buildings exposed and avoid their back-filling.
+So excavation of Stabiae continued with the usual technique of digging and back-filling.
 The location of Stabiae was again widely forgotten.

-In 1950 when Libero D'Orsi, an enthusiastic amateur, brought to light some rooms of Villa San Marco and Villa Arianna with the help of the maps from the Bourbon excavations, and also Villa Petraro, a domus found by chance in 1957 but then reburied after a few years of study.
-He also found parts of a residential area of the city about 300 m from Villa San Marco including remains of houses, shops, parts of the macellum to which roads from the port converged.
+In 1950 when Libero D'Orsi, an enthusiastic amateur, brought to light some rooms of Villa San Marco and Villa Arianna with the help of the maps from the Bourbon excavations, and also Villa Petraro, a domus found by chance in 1957 (in the commune of Santa Maria la Carità) but then reburied after a few years of study.
+He also found parts of a residential area of the city about 300 m from Villa San Marco including remains of houses, shops, and parts of the macellum to which roads from the port converged.
 These remains were again reburied.
 News of the finds quickly attracted important visitors and nobility from all over Europe.
 Some of the most important frescoes were detached to allow better conservation and almost 9000 finds collected were housed locally.
 His work finally stopped in 1962 following lack of funds.

 The site was declared an archaeological protected area in 1957.

-Sporadically, numerous remains of villas and necropolises were found; as when Villa Carmiano was excavated in 1963 then reburied; in 1967 part of the "Second Complex" and the Villa del Pastore resurfaced and reburied in 1970; in 1974 a villa belonging to the ager stabianus was discovered located in the current municipality of Sant'Antonio Abate but whose excavation has not yet been completed.
+Sporadically, numerous remains of villas and necropolises were found; as when Villa Carmiano (now in commune of Gragnano) was excavated in 1963 then reburied; in 1967 part of the "Second Complex" and the Villa del Pastore resurfaced and was reburied in 1970; in 1974 a villa belonging to the ager stabianus was discovered located in the current municipality of Sant'Antonio Abate but whose excavation has not yet been completed.
 In addition other villas, especially rural ones, were discovered throughout the ager stabianus, especially between Santa Maria la Carità and Gragnano and all were reburied.